det-exe/ESP32-BLE-Gamepad/README.md

 ## Motion Sensing

 * Integrate a GY-25 sensor for tilt input.
-* Map roll data to the Z axis.
+* Map roll data to Slider 1.
-* Map pitch data to the Rz axis.
+* Map pitch data to Slider 2.
 * Adjust sensor sensitivity levels through serial commands.

+## Digital Triggers

+* Map the L2 trigger to the Z axis.
+* Map the R2 trigger to the Rz axis.

 ## Technical Specifications